EireExtremes/geslaR/README.md

 object.size(da)
 ```

+To make a query to the GESLA dataset and load it directly into R, one
+can use the `query_gesla()` function.

 ``` r
 ## Query a subset of the GESLA dataset, without the need of downloading
 ## all the dataset
 de <- query_gesla(country = "IRL", year = 2020:2021, as_data_frame = FALSE)
 class(de)
 ```

+To download the full dataset locally, use the `download_gesla()`
+function.

 ``` r
 ## Download the whole dataset (parquet files) into a specific location